Mrs. Jackson Mrs. Clifford Mrs. Gabbert

-Welcome to Ramsey Magnet School of
+Welcome to Ramsey Magnet School of Science First Grade!

-In First Grade your child will acquire essential skills that will set the foundation for their future.
+In First Grade, your child will acquire essential skills that will set the foundation for their future.
 This is an exciting year of growth socially, emotionally, and academically.
 We look forward to partnering with you and your child as they embark on their educational journey.
 Listed below are the major areas of study in First Grade.

 Language Arts/ Reading